 Any member of the American Fisheries Society (AFS) is welcome to serve on AFS Committees.
-Volunteer to serve on a committee today!

 - ARRANGEMENTS COMMITTEE makes the physical arrangements for the annual Society meeting, administers registration, collects all fees, and generates publicity for the meeting.
 The Chair also serves as General Chair for the annual Society meeting, providing overall coordination of the other committees related to the annual meeting of the Society (Program, Continuing Education, and Raffle as they relate to the meeting).
 The Chair is selected at least two years prior to the meeting. (see Article III.
 1. C. ii.)

 - AUDIT COMMITTEE conducts an audit of Society finances and provides a report to the Executive Director and President concerning the results and any recommendations.

 - AWARDS COMMITTEE nominates candidates for Society-level awards including the Award of Excellence, Carl R. Sullivan Conservation Award, Distinguished Service Award, Emerging Leaders Mentorship Award Program, Meritorious Service Award, Outstanding Chapter Award, President’s Fishery Conservation Award, William E. Ricker Resource Conservation Award, and any other such awards as may be approved by the Governing Board.

 - BOARD OF APPEALS considers appeals from fisheries professionals whose applications for original or renewed certification have been denied by the Board of Professional Certification.
 Only Certified Fisheries Professionals may serve on the board.